sjoerd1999/Hotbit_API/README.md

 -Search for the 'info?platform=web' request in the left bar, and select it

--Go to the 'header' tab, scroll down a bit, and copy the code after 'hotbit=' in the 'cookie' field.
+-Go to the 'header' tab, scroll down a bit, and copy the FULL COOKIE

 This will be your personal 'API' key, keep this private.
 ![image](https://user-images.githubusercontent.com/35689067/120799363-ec6ad280-c53e-11eb-88a9-1c16503bcfba.png)